Home » Blog » All Recipes » Desserts and Sweets » Cherry Tart

 Top view of a whole Cherry Tart on a white counter

-Making fruit desserts in the summer is one of my favorite things!
+Making fruit dessert recipes in the summer is one of my favorite things!

 And even if it is not the summer, I still get around to making them using frozen fruits.